Kitware/vtk-examples/src/Cxx/Points/ExtractSurface.md

 If the example is run without an argument, the example uses random points on a spherical shell.
 With a filename, the example uses the points on the vtkPolyData.

-The image was created using the [Armadillo dataset](https://github.com/lorensen/VTKExamples/blob/master/src/Testing/Data/Armadillo.ply?raw=true)
+The image was created using the Armadillo dataset, `src/Testing/Data/Armadillo.ply`.

 !!! info
     [CompareExtractSurface](../CompareExtractSurface) compares three surface extraction algorithms.